Pickle juice slushies coming soon to Sonic

 (WCMH) – Sonic says it will be releasing a pickle-flavored slush this summer.

-Friday, the chain said the new pickle juice slush will be available in restaurants by early June, according to Today.
+Friday, the chain said the new pickle juice slush will be available in restaurants by early June.

 “Quite simply, pickle juice is fun,” Scott Uehlein, Sonic’s vice president of product innovation and development said.
 “Nothing says summer like a Sonic slush.”